saralein/java-server/README.md

 * For default parameters, `gradle -q run`.
     * Server will run on port 1337.
     * Server will serve from the `Public` folder of your home directory.
-* To specify parameters, `gradle -q run -PrunArgs=port,directory`.
+* To specify parameters, you may provide one or both of the following options:
-    * Replace `port` with a number between 1 and 65535.
+    * To specify a port, you many use the `-p,port` option, where `port` is replaced with a number between 1 and 65535.
+        * Example: `gradle -q run -PrunArgs=-p,6066`.
-    * Replace `directory` with the directory you wish to server relative to your home directory.
+    * To specify a directory, you many use the `-d,directory` option, where `directory` is replaced by the directory you wish to serve relative to your home directory.
+        *Example: `gradle -q run -PrunArgs=-d,my-dir`.
+    * Example with both options: `gradle -q run -PrunArgs=-p,6066,-d,my-dir`.

 ### From a JAR: